pierrediedhiou/cybersecurity-journey/glossary.md

 - **Localhost** — The IP address 127.0.0.1, always refers to your own machine
 - **Loop** — Programming/scripting construct used to repeat a set of commands iteratively
+- **LHOST** — Local Host, the IP address of the attacking machine used in Metasploit reverse shell connections
+- **LPORT** — Local Port, the port on the attacking machine that listens for incoming reverse shell connections
 ## M
 - **Machine Account** — Windows computer account, always ends with $ symbol
 - **Malware** — Malicious software designed to damage or gain unauthorized access